ethosofscience/philosophy-stuttgart/CONTRIBUTING.md

 Furthermore our guidelines are the result of trial and error and of continuous deliberation.
 Our guidelines help us to sidestep many common pitfalls we encountered.
-They may not show us the perfect route but it is at least a route that is working quite good.
+This guidelines are not perfect but they give us at least some good hints and helpfull directions.

 ## Guidelines
 ### Golden rules